Pickme girl

-A Pick Me Girl, also known as "Pick Me" is a term used on the Internet to describe a woman who seeks male approval by regularly belittling other women.
-In order to increase their perceived value in the dating or social scene, they often depreciate other women.
-This can be done either to a specific woman or as a group, to seem better in comparison.
-Their behavior generally suggests that they perceive themselves as, and wish to be different and or better than other women.
+A Pick Me Girl, also known as "Pick Me", is a term used on the Internet to describe a woman who seeks male approval by regularly deprecating other women in order to increase their perceived value in the dating or social scene.
+This belittling can be directed either to a specific woman or to women as a group.
+Their behavior generally suggests that they perceive themselves to be, and wish to be, different and/or better than other women.

 Definition

-A "Pick Me Girl" is a girl or woman who seeks to emphasize her superiority from other people of the same gender.
+A "Pick Me Girl" is a girl or woman who seeks to emphasize her superiority from other people of the same sex.

 People often use the term interchangeably with "Not Like Other Girls"; women who reject more traditionally feminine traits and boast about it in a comparative, competitive way.
 While these two may correlate, they also differ in various ways.

 A woman can be described as both a "Pick Me" and "Not Like Other Girls".
 In such case, they might favor hobbies that are popular with men, such as: soccer, video games, and rock music.
 They will often express disdain for traditionally feminine interests such as, fashion or cosmetics, and more significantly towards women who have those interests.
 This characteristic is relevant to differentiate women who simply enjoy more traditionally masculine hobbies from those who use it as a means to appeal to men.
 Using the term incorrectly to describe women who are not traditionally feminine can reinforce gender essentialism and stereotypes.

 Some "Pick Me Girls" may not fall into the "Not Like Other Girls" category, and be in fact traditionally feminine.
 They might tend to be more religious and believe that women who are not traditional are morally inferior, and have undesirable behavior.
 Such women believe they are more "desirable" for being more agreeable and generally "easier to deal with".
 Generally they will often belittle other women for being vulgar, masculine, or even feminists.
 In this case, they don't see themselves as necessarily different, more so as valuable or of higher standard.

 The "Pick Me Girl" archetype may also belittle other girls for being too emotional or superficial, and seeks to make friends mainly or only with men.

 From a sociological standpoint, this behavior is often seen as a form of internalized misogyny, often involving self-objectification.
 This behavior is likely rooted in competition between women and prioritization of male attention.
 Often humorously presented on social media, notably TikTok and Twitter (X), the "Pick Me Girl" stereotype has managed to span both female and male gender stereotypes.
 Creating a new stereotype for the "Pick Me Boy" and the "Performative Male".